Michigan Lawyer Blog

 Truck accident claims are especially complicated due to the state and federal rules and regulations for the trucking industry and the multiple parties and insurance companies involved.
 Insurance companies and their lawyers often try to deny claims, get you to settle for less than your case is worth, or make it seem as if the accident is your fault, so it is difficult to go up against them on your own.

-Anyone involved in a truck accident should get assistance from an experienced truck accident attorney, and be aware of some of the most common causes of accidents.
+Anyone involved in a truck accident should get assistance from an experienced Detroit truck accident attorney, and be aware of some of the most common causes of accidents.

 What Are the Most Common Truck Accidents?